What is Steampunk?

-The punk era of the late 1970's and early 1980's gave rise to a group of science fiction authors who set their plots in the Victorian world.“Steampunk” was coined to define their type of sci-fi.
-It is set in a world where steam was the primary source of power, where everything was considered possible and expantion was the norm.
+The punk era of the late 1970's and early 1980's gave rise to a group of science fiction authors who set their plots in the Victorian world.
+“Steampunk” was coined to define their type of sci-fi.
+It is set in a world where steam was the primary source of power, where everything was considered possible and expansion was the norm.
 Empires were built, new areas of the world taken over and why not go into space? – but at what cost to society?
 Significant influences were H.G.
-Wells and his time machine, Jules Verne and 20,000 Leagues Under The Sea and Alan Moore's super heros in The League of Extraordinary Gentlemen.
+Wells and his time machine, Jules Verne and 20,000 Leagues Under The Sea and Alan Moore's super heroes in The League of Extraordinary Gentlemen.

-Anything can be influenced by Steampunk.
-Literature, art, music, film, fashion, technology, invention, war, jewellery, sculpture and transport.
-This exhibition, “Steampunk: tomorrow as it used to be”, brings a flavour of the the steampunk culture to Oamaru.
+Anything can be influenced by Steampunk: literature, art, music, film, fashion, technology, invention, war, jewellery, sculpture and transport.
+This exhibition, “Steampunk: tomorrow as it used to be”, brings a flavour of the Steampunk culture to Oamaru.
 Here, we celebrate our Victorian heritage every year.
-With authentic architecture, an original harbour and a core of committed enthusiasts, it is a natural backdrop for this genre.
+With authentic architecture, an original harbour, and a core of committed enthusiasts, it is a natural backdrop for this genre.
 We have in our community a large number of incredibly creative and talented people, some of whom have contributed to this, the first, Steampunk exhibition.

 The response for this initial exhibition has been unexpectedly enthusiastic.
 What of the next event?
 Is there something that you could create for an exhibition?
 Are you interested in stepping back into the future of the 21st Century yourself?